FROM MANOR TO COASTAL RESORT

 The 7th Earl brought in his second son Gilbert Sackville to manage the estate at this time.
 Not one to shy away from extravagance, Gilbert moved into Sackville House while he restored and greatly expanded the Manor House in the heart of the ‘Old Town.’

 He married Muriel Brassey in 1891 and moved into the now fully renovated Manor House in 1892.
 In the same year he took full responsibility for the bexhill estate, giving the town of Bexhill its first Lord and Lady in residence in its long history.
 The move was also seen as the sparking of Bexhill’s ‘Golden Era’ of the 1890’s and the Manor House became its focal point.
-The existing cattle shed had been turned into a ballroom (now the Manor Barn) and a two day House Warming Ball became the first of many aristocratic weekend parties held at the Manor House.
+The existing cattle shed had been turned into a pavilion (now the Manor Barn) and a two day House Warming Ball became the first of many aristocratic weekend parties held at the Manor House.

-Muriel initially stood by her husband throughout the crisis, despite her husbands infidelity.
+Muriel initially stood by her husband throughout the financial crisis, despite her husbands infidelity.
 However, a chance encounter with a performer appearing at the Kursal led to another affair.
 The Earl left the Manor House in 1901 to live with Miss Turner, and Muriel petitioned for a divorce in 1902.
 The scandal rocked the town and Muriel returned to the Brassey home at Normanhurst, leaving the manor house to be leased out once more.

 Despite the scandal, the future of Bexhill-on-Sea was assured.
 1902 saw a new central train station built on Sea Road and another on Terminus Road to service the new Crowhurst branch.
 The year also saw Bexhill becoming an Incorporated Borough (the last in Sussex).
 To mark the occasion and promote the new resort, Earl De La Warr organised the country’s first motor races along the seafront, now widely accepted as the birth of British Motor Sport.